MicroServiceArchitectureRecovery/MiSAR-Parser-and-Model-Transformation/README.md

 ## 👨‍💻 Authors

--   Dr Nour Ali – Project Lead
+© 2020-2026 Dr Nour Ali, Brunel University London.
+All rights reserved.
+MiSAR is made openly available for research and evaluation purposes.
+The intellectual property and copyright of this tool and its associated research remain with Dr Nour Ali and Brunel University London.
+If you use MiSAR in your work, please cite the relevant publications.
--   Contributors – Research Assistants and Students
+-   Contributors – Nuha Alshuqayran and students

 ## 🔗 Links